-On days 1 - 2
+Days 1-2

-- Urine two or more per day - Dirty nappy one or more per day.
-The first motion that your baby will pass is called meconium which is green /black and tarry with no smell which has gradually accumulated in the baby's gut since the sixteenth week of pregnancy.
+Urine: two or more per day.

+Dirty nappy: one or more per day.
+The first motion your baby will pass is called meconium which is green/black and tarry with no smell, which has gradually accumulated in the baby's gut since the 16th week of pregnancy.
 This is usually passed in the first 24 hours following birth.
 If your baby has not passed meconium within 48 hours please inform your midwife.

-On days 3 - 4
+Days 3-4

-- Urine three or more per day.
-The amount of urine increases and the nappies feel heavier. - Dirty nappy two or more per day.
-The colour changes and looks more green, these are called 'changing stools'.
+Urine: three or more per day.
+The amount of urine increases, and the nappies feel heavier.

+Dirty nappy: two or more per day.
+The colour changes and looks more green; these are called 'changing stools'.

 They change because your baby is taking more milk and digesting it.

-On days 5 - 6
+Days 5-6

-- Urine five or more heavier nappies per day - Dirty nappy at least two soft, yellow stools per day.
+Urine: five or more heavier nappies a day.
+Dirty nappy: at least two soft yellow stools per day.

-Day 7 onwards
+Day 7 onwards:

-- Urine six or more heavy nappies per day. - Dirty nappy at least two soft, yellow stools per day, greater than a £2 pound coin.
-You might notice little seedy or mustardy particles in it, don't worry as that is normal.
+Urine: six or more heavy nappies a day.

+Dirty nappy: at least two soft yellow stools per day, greater in size than a £2 coin.
+You might notice little seedy or mustardy particles in it, don't worry as this is normal.

-In the first couple of days some babies may have pink/orange staining in the nappy; this is because the urine is concentrated and high in coloured urates.
+In the first couple of days, some babies may have pink/orange staining in the nappy, this is because the urine is concentrated and high in coloured urates.
 Baby girls may also have a mucousy vaginal discharge and may also have a small period because they are withdrawing from the hormones that were passed from you across the placenta.
-The genitals of boys and girls often appear quite swollen but will look in proportion with their bodies in a few weeks.
+The genitals of boys and girls often appear quite swollen but will look in proportion with their bodies in a few weeks